junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 This document describes various topological patterns of multiple Verifiers that work in a coordinated manner to conduct appraisal of a Composite Attester to produce an Attestation Results.

 # Conventions and Definitions

 {::boilerplate bcp14}

 This document uses terms and concepts defined by the RATS architecture.
 For a complete glossary, see {{Section 4 of -rats-arch}}.

 Specifically this document heavily uses the terms Layered Attester {{Section 3.2 of -rats-arch}} and Composite Device {{Section 3.3 of -rats-arch}}

-Glossary {#sec-glossary}
+## Glossary
+{: #sec-glossary }

 This document uses the following terms:

+Composite Attester:

-{: vspace="0"} Composite Attester: :A Composite Attester is either a Composite Device or a Layered Attester or any composition involving a combination of one or more Composite Devices or Layered Attesters.
+: A Composite Attester is either a Composite Device or a Layered Attester or any composition involving a combination of one or more Composite Devices or Layered Attesters.

+Component Attester:

-Component Attester: :A Component Attester is a single Attester of a Composite Attester.
+: A Component Attester is a single Attester of a Composite Attester.
 For this document, a Component Attester is an entity which produces a single Evidence which can be appraised by a Verifier.

+Composite Evidence:

-Composite Evidence: :Evidence produced by a Composite Attester.
+: Evidence produced by a Composite Attester.

+Lead Verifier:

-Lead Verifier: :A Verifier which acts as a Main Verifier to receive Composite Evidence from a Composite Attester.
+: A Verifier which acts as a Main Verifier to receive Composite Evidence from a Composite Attester.

-Aggregated Attestation Results: : An Aggregated Attestation Results (AAR) refers to a collection of Attestation Results produced upon completion of appraisal of a Composite Attester.
+Aggregated Attestation Results:

+: An Aggregated Attestation Results (AAR) refers to a collection of Attestation Results produced upon completion of appraisal of a Composite Attester.

 # Multi Verifier topological patterns
 {: #sec-multi-verifier }